MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ### Why are assets from a new origin unavailable?
 Assets in new origins will not immediately be available for use, as it takes time for the registration to propagate through the CDN and for the assets to be uploaded from the origin to CDN storage.
 The time required for assets to be available in the CDN depends on how many assets and the files sizes.

-### My client-side web part or SharePoint Framework solution isn't working
+### My client-side web part or SharePoint Framework solution isn't working in my public CDN

-When you enable the Office 365 CDN, SharePoint will automatically create these default origins:
+When you enable the Office 365 CDN for public origins, the CDN service will automatically create these default origins:

 - */MASTERPAGE
 - */STYLE LIBRARY